 - A tax-free stipend of GBP £18,622 per year for 3.5 years

 - Additional programme costs of £1,000 per year

-Applicants should apply via the University’s admissions portal (EUCLID) and apply for the following programme Informatics: LFCS: Theory and Foundations of Computer Science, Databases, Software and Systems Modelling with a start date of 1 May 2023 or 1 October 2023.
+Applicants should apply via the University’s admissions portal (EUCLID) and apply for the following programme: Informatics: LFCS: Theory and Foundations of Computer Science, Databases, Software and Systems Modelling with a start date of 1 January 2024 or 1 May 2024.

 Applicants should state “Testing AI Tasks within Autonomous Vehicles” and the research supervisor (Ajitha Rajan) in their application and Research Proposal document.

-Complete applications submitted by 27 January 2023 will receive full consideration; after this date applications will be considered until the position is filled.
-The successful applicant is expected to start 1 May 2023 or latest by 1 October 2023.
+Complete applications submitted by 1 October 2023 will receive full consideration; after this date applications will be considered until the position is filled.
+The successful applicant will be expected to start as soon as possible, 1 January 2024 or 1 May 2024.

 Applicants must submit:

 - All degree transcripts and certificates (and certified translations if applicable).

 - Evidence of English Language capability (where applicable).

 - A short research proposal (max 2 pages).